RefPerSys/RefPerSys/doc/repl.md

 ## Extensible syntax

-The *`<verb>`* above would be an object, often a RefPerSys symbol, having as some specific attribute `repl_command` whose associated value is a RefPerSys closure parsing the rest of the command.
+The *`<verb>`* above would be an object, often a RefPerSys symbol, having as some specific attribute `repl_command_parser` whose associated value is a RefPerSys closure parsing the rest of the command.

 EDIT: